-Penal Code 198.5 PC sets forth California’s Castle doctrine.
-Under this law, residents are presumed to have a reasonable fear of death or great bodily injury if an intruder (who is not a family or household member) forcibly enters their home.
+Penal Code § 198.5 PC sets forth California’s Castle doctrine.
+This is the legal principle in which residents are presumed to have a reasonable fear of death or great bodily injury if an intruder (who is not a family or household member) forcibly enters their home.
 Therefore, it may be deemed a justifiable homicide if the resident kills or injures the intruder in self-defense.

 The full text of the statute reads as follows: